ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-26
+## 2024-11-23

-Made progress on personal goals
+Exploring new technologies

-> Programming is the art of telling another human what one wants the computer to do.
+> Code like everybody is watching.

 *Auto-generated commit for activity tracking*